 Should you have an LEI:

-LEI’s are available to legal entities, which here means a unique party which is legally or financially responsible for the performance of financial transactions or have the legal right in their jurisdiction to enter independently into legal contracts regardless of how they are constituted.
+LEI’s are available to legal entities, which here means a unique party that is legally or financially responsible for the performance of financial transactions or have the legal right in their jurisdiction to enter independently into legal contracts regardless of how they are constituted.
 Eligibility for an LEI does not necessarily mean that an entity has to register for one.

-At present there is much debate within firms on whether certain entities require an LEI such as law firms that purely transact share disposals for estates.
+At present, there is much debate within firms on whether certain entities require an LEI such as law firms that purely transact share disposals for estates.
 It is argued that estate accounts are not an Entity (no LEI) as underlying the transaction is an individual who is clearly not acting in a business capacity (i.e. the deceased).
 Where a law firm is acting for trusts on the other hand, then each trust ‘will’ require an LEI.